docyes/backticker/README.md

 # Backticker

-A class for creating objects that emit a tick event at a defined interval. setInterval's all grown up!
+setInterval's older brother.
+A class for creating objects that emit a tick event at a defined interval.

 ## Example
 ```js